A Foodcentric Life

 What if I an allergic to nuts?

-What do you eat almond butter with?
+What do you eat almond butter sauce with?

-Grilled shrimp or chicken, cold noodle salads, burgers, as a dip for raw veggies (snack)
+Grilled shrimp or chicken, cold noodle salads, burgers, as a dip for raw veggies (snack).

 What if I am allergic to soy?